oliverschwendener/ueli/README.md

     * `icon` String - (Optional) Represents the svg icon for the custom command.
 If no icon is set default icon is used
 * `fileSearchFolders` Array of string - Represents the folders which are scanned for files and folders (not recursively)
 * `hotKey` String - Represents the hotkey to show/hide the window.
 [Available hot keys](https://github.com/electron/electron/blob/master/docs/api/accelerator.md)
+* `logExecution` Boolean - If ueli should log the execution of applications, files and folders for better search results.
+Set to `false` if you want to disable logging.
 * `maxSearchResultCount` Number - Maximum number of search results to be displayed
 * `rescanInterval` Number - Interval in seconds to rescan the application folders
 * `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input)